Abdul Samad of Selangor

-Raja Abdul Samad was born in 1804 at Bukit Melawati in Selangor son to Raja Abdullah ibni Almarhum Sultan Ibrahim Shah, the younger brother of Sultan Muhammad Shah.
-His reign lasted 41 years from 1857 until his death in 1898.
-His time on the throne saw the only civil war in Selangor, the establishment of Kuala Lumpur, the introduction of the Selangor flag and coat of arms and the start of British involvement in Selangor state affairs.
+Raja Abdul Samad was born in 1804 at Bukit Melawati in Selangor to Raja Abdullah, the younger brother of Sultan Muhammad Shah of Selangor.
+He reigned for 41 years from 1857 until his death in 1898.
+His time on the throne saw the only civil war in Selangor, the establishment of Kuala Lumpur, the introduction of the flag and coat of arms of Selangor and the start of British involvement in Selangor state affairs.

 Rise to the throne

+A struggle for power occurred towards the end of Sultan Muhammad Shah of Selangor's reign.
+His nephew, Raja Abdul Samad strengthened his position by marrying Muhammad's daughter, Raja Atfah in 1844 and was then made chief of the Selangor valley.
+During the 1850s, writings by Frank Swettenham mentioned that Abdul Samad murdered numerous men, and this was not refuted by Abdul Samad.

 Before becoming the Sultan of Selangor, Abdul Samad held the title of Tengku Panglima Raja and held authority over Langat.
-The third sultan of Selangor, Sultan Muhammad Shah, died on 6 January 1857 without appointing an heir.
+Sultan Muhammad Shah, died on 6 January 1857 without appointing an heir.
 This started a dispute between the royal court and dignitaries of Selangor to choose the next sultan.
-To select the next sultan Malay customs dictate that the son of a royal wife takes precedence over the sons of other wives.
-This makes Raja Mahmud the next legitimate heir but he was too young and was unable to exert his right.
+Malay customs dictated that in choosing the next sultan the son of a royal wife takes precedence over the sons of other wives.
+This made Raja Mahmud the next legitimate heir but he was too young and was unable to rule.
 Sultan Muhammad's older and more competent sons, Raja Laut and Raja Sulaiman were sons of concubines, the Sultan's sons-in-law, Raja Jumaat and Raja Abdullah, were from the Riau branch of the family, hence they were all ineligible.
-This left Raja Abdul Samad, the nephew and son-in-law of the late Sultan, as the candidate with the strongest contention.
+This left Raja Abdul Samad as the strongest candidate.
 Raja Jumaat and Raja Abdullah became convinced that they could become the power behind the throne if they supported Raja Abdul Samad to take the throne.
-With their patronage and the support of four other state dignitaries, a consensus was made to select the nephew of Sultan Muhammad Shah, Tengku Abdul Samad ibni Tengku Abdullah.
+With their patronage and the support of four other state dignitaries, a consensus was select Raja Abdul Samad as the sultan.

 Other sources state that Selangor went on for two years without a sultan until he was favoured and that, unlike his predecessors, he was not formally installed by the Sultan of Perak.